AI and ADHD; a Default Mode Network Amplifier.

 Let's start with the what.
 What Is the Default Mode Network?
 The Default Mode Network (DMN) is the brain network that is kind of the opposite of Executive Functions (EF) — also a brain network.
 In between the two lies the Salience Network (SN).

-The DMN is the place those of us with ADHD like to be.
+The DMN is the place in our brains where those of us with ADHD like to be.
 It's a human brain default.
 It's the place we create and come up with ideas.
 Our brain's natural place of making connections is also called fluid reasoning.

-EFs are the networks and skills that we need to achieve a goal (Dr. Barkley).
+Dr. Barkley states that EFs are the networks and skills that we need to achieve a goal.
 They are a place of action.
-The SN is the switch between the two, which for most people is seamless.
+The SN is the switch between the two, which, for most people, is seamless.
 Most people can see an action and effortlessly switch out of thinking and into doing the action steps required to achieve it, then switch back to thinking without realizing they needed to switch between cognitive functions and without expelling conscious cognitive effort.
 They have the skills, but the skills do not require a high level of cognitive or emotional effort to execute.

 Research supports this.